Fort Supply1 William S. Key Blvd.

 Due to staffing limitations we recommend calling in advance prior to planning a visit, as illness and other unexpected events occasionally result in an unplanned closing.

-The five remaining buildings from the military period will be restored to their appearance of over 100 years ago.
-The 1875 Ordnance Sergeant's Quarters and the 1882 Civilian Employee Quarters are picket-style log buildings.
+Five original buildings, artifacts, replicas of the 1868 stockade, army supply wagon, and mountain howitzer, provide visitors with a glimpse of Army life.
+The 1875 ordnance sergeant's quarters and the 1882 Civilian Employee Quarters are picket-style log buildings.
 These are rare examples of a common frontier construction method.
 The walls of these buildings consist of vertical logs.
-The 1879 Commanding Officer's Quarters and the duplex 1882 Officers' Quarters are the only frame houses left on "Officers' Row."
-The 1892 Guard House was the only brick building erected by the army at Fort Supply.
+The 1879 commanding officer's quarters and the duplex 1882 officers' quarters are the only frame houses left on officers' row.
+The 1892 guard house was the only brick building erected by the army at Fort Supply.
 It has been restored and furnished and contains the site's exhibit area.

 Visit the Encyclopedia of Oklahoma History & Culture to find out more about Fort Supply.